 Check your chair occupancy.
 If stylists are sitting idle for chunks of the day, you're paying wages for empty chairs.
 Do you need everyone in on quiet Tuesdays?
 Could some shifts start later or finish earlier?

-Some salons are moving to chair rental.
-It changes the relationship completely, and it's not right for everyone.
-But it does change your cost base.
-Worth understanding even if you don't do it.
+Some salons are moving to chair rental, which changes the relationship completely and isn't right for everyone.
+But it does change your cost base, and it's worth understanding even if you decide against it.

 Costs you can cut without pain

-Before touching staff or services, look at everything else.
+Before you touch staff or services, look at everything else first.

-When did you last negotiate with suppliers?
-Loyalty should be worth something.
-Ask.
+When did you last negotiate with your suppliers?
+Loyalty should be worth something, so ask.

-Colour mixing waste adds up.
-Small overages on every mix, dozens of mixes a week.
-Some salons save 15-20% just by measuring more carefully.
+Colour mixing waste adds up more than you'd think, because small overages on every mix across dozens of mixes a week add up fast.
+Some salons save 15-20% on colour costs just by measuring more carefully.

 What not to do

-Don't panic-discount.
-Slashing prices to fill chairs destroys margins.
-You end up busier and poorer.
+And whatever you do, resist the urge to panic-discount.
+Slashing prices to fill chairs destroys your margins, and you end up busier and poorer at the same time.

 The awkward truth

-These cost increases aren't temporary.
-Waiting for things to go back to normal isn't a plan.
+These cost increases aren't temporary, and waiting for things to go back to normal isn't a plan.

-The salons that get through this will be the ones who adjust now.
-Prices that reflect reality.
-Costs under control.
-Rotas that match demand.
-A proper look at the numbers every week, not just when it feels bad.
+The salons that get through this will be the ones who adjust now: setting prices that reflect reality, keeping costs under control, building rotas that match demand, and looking at the numbers every week rather than only when it feels bad.

-None of this is fun.
-But the salons doing the work now won't be panicking in six months.
+None of this is fun, but if you do the work now you won't be panicking in six months.